10gic/ethutil/README.md

 # ethutil
 An Ethereum util, can transfer eth, check balance, call any contract function etc. All EVM-compatible chains are supported.

+You can also try another project foundry ([cast](https://github.com/foundry-rs/foundry#cast)) , which has very rich functionality.
+(When I created this project, the foundry project didn't exist yet.)

 # Documentation
 ```txt
 An Ethereum util, can transfer eth, check balance, call any contract function etc. All EVM-compatible chains are supported.